 Parameter Description runtime options Specifies any valid HP NonStop runtime options, except backup CPU.
 Refer to the TACL Reference Manual for additional information.
-IN-Specifies the name of a disk file containing Connect:Direct HP NonStop commands.
+IN-Specifies the name of a disk file containing Sterling Connect:Direct for HP NonStop commands.
 OUT-Specifies the spooler or disk file to which output from NDMCOM is directed.
 NOWAIT-Specifies that control returns to your terminal immediately after the NDMCOM process is initiated.
 HIGHPIN-Specifies whether the NDMCOM process runs as a high- or low-pin process.
 Note: The IN file is required if you are going to run NDMCOM in background mode. server Specifies the server name.
 If this parameter is omitted, the default server (\$NDMS) is assumed. command Specifies one command or a list of commands, separated by semicolons (;).
-After execution of these commands, Connect:Direct HP NonStop reads additional commands from the standard input file unless the last command is EXIT.
+After execution of these commands, Sterling Connect:Direct for HP NonStop reads additional commands from the standard input file unless the last command is EXIT.

 The following example shows how to run NDMCOM in background mode.
-NDMIN includes all Connect:Direct HP NonStop commands.
-If the EXIT command is part of the NDMIN file contents, Connect:Direct HP NonStop passes control to the TACL prompt after command execution.
+NDMIN includes all Sterling Connect:Direct for HP NonStop commands.
+If the EXIT command is part of the NDMIN file contents, Sterling Connect:Direct for HP NonStop passes control to the TACL prompt after command execution.
 NDMCOM directs all messages to the spooler location #NDMCOM.

 '''

-TACL>RUN NDMCOM /IN NDMIN, OUT $S.#NDMCOM/ $NDMS
+TACL>RUN NDMCOM /IN NDMIN, OUT $S.#NDMCOM/ $NDMS TACL>

-TACL>

 '''

-Using Connect: Direct HP NonStop Macros
+Using Sterling Connect: Direct for HP NonStop Macros

-Connect:Direct HP NonStop furnishes two sets of macros that provide greater functionality and flexibility in NDMCOM:
+Sterling Connect:Direct for HP NonStop furnishes two sets of macros that provide greater functionality and flexibility in NDMCOM: